Kangonaut/aegis-athena/diaries/mars-rag-diary.md

     - question: What commands can be used to diagnose problems of unknown origin?
     - answer:
         ```text
         The details command is an effective tool for diagnosing problems of unknown origin.
 By providing a comprehensive overview of a specific component's current status, it aids in identifying any anomalies or malfunctions that may be causing issues within the system.
-Additionally, the ask command can also assist in gathering more information and insights from the onboard AI assistant M.A.R.S., which can provide valuable context and suggestions for troubleshooting.
+Additionally, the ask command can also assist in gathering more information and insights from the onboard AI assistant MARS, which can provide valuable context and suggestions for troubleshooting.
         ```
 - example of the model going crazy:
     - question: How many oxygen tanks does the S.P.A.C.E.C.R.A.F.T. module have?